theianjones/remix-discussions/README.md

 We will make a group discussion app.
 Users will be able to create an account with email and password.
 They will be able to create a group and add their friends to it.
 They will be able to post their thoughts to the group.

+## Running In Development

+There are two commands you need to run in two different terminals:

+- `yarn dev`
+- `yarn dev:db`

+`yarn dev` starts the remix development server.

+`yarn dev:db` starts the planetscale database.
+Pick the branch you want to work off of when you start the command.

+This assumes you have `pscale` installed and you've logged in with the CLI.

 ## Deployment

 After having run the `create-remix` command and selected "Vercel" as a deployment target, you only need to [import your Git repository](https://vercel.com/new) into Vercel, and it will be deployed.